Longboard 3D Printed

 thingiverse

-My parents wouldn't let me buy a long board, so I printed one!
-The board was designed in Solidworks in two variants: a normal 4 wheel, and a 8 wheel board.
-The purpose of the 8 wheels was to have the flexibility to ride the long board during the winter in the snow and rain.
-The hinged brackets that held each pair of wheels allows the board to go over curbs, sticks, and rocks with ease.
-I currently use the 4 wheel design as it is summer here in Minnesota.
-All the parts were printed on a home built Rostock Delta printer in both ABS and PLA.
-Printing Time Estimate: 120-140 hrs.
-Print Settings Printer: DIY Rostock Delta Rafts: Doesn't Matter Supports: No Resolution: 0.2 Infill: 30% Full Honeycomb Notes: The board was printed with 30% infill to save plastic and decrease the mass of the board.
-With the current fill, the board weighs 15 lbs (6.8 kg).
-How I Designed This Bro, Do you even loft? - Solidworks joke ;) As a mechanical engineering student, I am fluent with Solidworks.
-This was not for a class or anything, just a fun project.
-I made rough sketches in my notebook during Calculus and translated that to a sketch on the computer.
-Designing all the parts took 2 days and another 5 hours to assemble both models.
-I am currently working on design for an all electric long board.
-Custom Section Center Steel Rods I used 5/16" steel drill rods for the internal support on the board.
-8mm steel drill rods would work as well.
-Each rod was 36" long and was threaded 1-2 inches on either end on a manual lathe.
-I used Nylon thread-locking nuts.
-There are 6 rods all together.
+My parents wouldn't let me buy a long board, so I took matters into my own hands by printing one!
+The board was designed in Solidworks with two variants: a standard 4-wheel model and an 8-wheel board that's perfect for riding on snow and rain-soaked surfaces.
+The hinged brackets that hold each pair of wheels make it easy to navigate over curbs, sticks, and rocks without any issues.
+I'm currently using the 4-wheel design since we're in the middle of summer here in Minnesota.
+To print all the parts, I used a home-built Rostock Delta printer, switching between ABS and PLA materials.
+Print Time Estimate: 120-140 hours Printer: DIY Rostock Delta Rafts: Doesn't Matter Supports: No Resolution: 0.2 Infill: 30% Full Honeycomb Notes: To save plastic and reduce the board's mass, I printed it with a 30% infill rate, resulting in a weight of 15 lbs (6.8 kg).
+How I Designed This As a mechanical engineering student, I'm proficient in Solidworks, so this project was a breeze.
+It wasn't for a class or assignment; rather, it was just for fun.
+I started by making rough sketches in my notebook during Calculus and then translated those into a digital sketch on the computer.
+Designing all the parts took two days, while assembling both models required an additional five hours of work.
+I'm currently working on designing an all-electric long board, which is the next step in this project.
+Custom Section Center Steel Rods To provide internal support for the board, I used 5/16" steel drill rods.
+These rods are also suitable for use as 8mm steel drill rods.
+Each rod measures 36 inches in length and features threaded ends, which were created using a manual lathe.
+Nylon thread-locking nuts secure each rod in place.
+There are six rods altogether.

 With this file you will be able to print Longboard 3D Printed with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Longboard 3D Printed.